takumaw/moinmoin-docker-classic/README.md

     `/var/www/html/moin_static/` and
     `/usr/local/lib/python2.7/site-packages/MoinMoin/web/static/htdocs/`
     is searched in this order.
-  * Lastly, an url is handled as a MoinMoin page.
+  * Finally, an url is handled as a MoinMoin page.

 If `/var/www/moin` is empty (e.g. it's first time to boot a container), the container will automatically generate a new site under this directory